rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 * Collect and create A checklist of mental models, and how could you use it
 * Memorize the list( by using Anki or other flash card tools)
-* Pratice using the mental lattice by using examples and simuations(with predefinited answer)
+* Pratice using the mental lattice by using examples and simuations(with predefinited answer), and connect your daily experience (both direct or indirect) to your lattice.

 It definitely not easy , but it seems doable and I will try to follow this methodology to replicate what Charli Munger had done.